AnuragSharma9302/Basic-SELECT-Queries-Data-Retrieval-and-Filtering/README.md

 ## 🎯 Outcome

-By completing this task, you will:
+Learnings by completing this task.

 * Understand **data extraction** with `SELECT`.
 * Apply **filters** with `WHERE`, `LIKE`, `IN`, `BETWEEN`, `AND`, `OR`.